 9. Social Media Policy

 Social media policy means acceptable use of social media by employees in relation to the company.
 Social media policy protects the company’s reputation and ensures employees use social media responsibly.
-A study titled “Integration of Social Media into HRM Practices: A Bibliometric Overview” by Md Sajjad Hosain (2023) reviews 87 published papers and concludes that social media policies are crucial for talent search, recruitment, and creating strong corporate branding.
+A study titled “Integration of Social Media into HRM Practices: A Bibliometric Overview” by Md Sajjad Hosain in 2023 reviews 87 published papers and concludes that social media policies are crucial for talent search, recruitment, and creating strong corporate branding.

 The study emphasizes the role of social media in promoting organizational presence and employee engagement.
 Social media policy maintains a positive public image and prevents misuse of social media.
 A company implemented a social media policy that led to an increase in positive brand mentions.
 Social media policy enhanced brand reputation and employee understanding.
 Keeping the policy up to date with evolving social media trends.
 Regular reviews are necessary.
 As digital tools evolve, so do work arrangements, leading us to the Telecommuting Policy.